Ford Foundation Law School Public Interest Fellowships

 Working closely with lawyers and advocates, students will gain exposure to a variety of diverse settings and will be exposed to such topics as reproductive rights, civil rights, gay, lesbian, and transgender rights, immigrants’ rights, prisoner and ex-offenders’ rights, voting rights, children’s rights, and other areas of concern with respect to social justice and equity.

 In its inaugural year, the Ford Foundation connected a total of 100 law school students (25 students from each of the four law schools) to grantee organizations both domestically and internationally for ten week placements during Summer 2013.
-Pictured above are Stanford's Summer 2013 Fellows with Levin Center staff at the Fall 2013 Ford Fellows symposium at Ford Foundation headquarters in New York City.
+See this page for a list of Stanford's Summer 2013 Ford Fellows.

 The Ford Foundation re-structured the program for the second year.
 There were three postgraduate fellows per law school serving in year-long placements with Ford Foundation grantees.
 The postgraduate fellows earn $45,000 per year plus benefits, for a total of $60,000.
 The addition of postgraduate fellows meant we reduced the number of summer fellows.
-There were 20 Ford Foundation Summer Fellows per school for summer 2014.
+There were 20 Ford Foundation Summer Fellows per law school for summer 2014.
 See this page for a list of Stanford's Summer 2014 and postgraduate Ford Fellows.

 In 2014-2015, there will now be six postgraduate fellows and 20 summer fellows at Stanford Law School.
-More details on the application process for the postgraduate fellowships will be offered shortly.
+More details on the application process for the postgraduate fellowships are available here.
 Details on the summer fellowship are offered below.